- What Is a Project Schedule?

 The answers to these four questions will greatly inform your project schedule moving forward, as you’ll use this information to plan start and end dates, link activities, set the duration, create milestones and manage resources.

 Follow these steps to create a project schedule of your own!

 1. Create the Project Scope

-The project scope is created during the initial planning.
+The project scope statement is created during the initial planning.
 It’s a document that contains the specific goals, deliverables, features, budget, etc of your project.
 All of the tasks needed to complete the project successfully are listed here (which requires understanding the stakeholder’s requirements.)

 2. Establish the Sequence of Tasks